awjga/PORE-cupine/README.md

 The codes in the two folders are similar.
 For single gene is suitable for running one gene at a time.
-For transcriptome is suitable for running multiple genes.
+For transcriptome is recommeded for running multiple genes.
 Both will yield the same results.

 ### Programs needed to run the analysis: